demisto/content-docs/content-repo/extra-docs/articles/PS-Remote.md

 Delete HTTPS listener winrm delete winrm/config/Listener?Address=*+Transport=HTTPS

 ## Appendix

+Open a command prompt as an administrator and run the command winrm set winrm/config/client @{TrustedHosts="*"}
 ### Configure WinRM over HTTPS For a Domain Environment
 In order to enable PS remote over SSL perform the following Certificate Services